vaginessa/SDCard-Locker-Attiny85/README.md

 sdlocker-tiny
 =============

-tz1 version - use USI (4MHz SPI clock), refactor.
+tz1 version - use USI (4MHz SPI clock), refactor, Add INLINE CRC7 to avoid 256 byte table

 NOTE!
 IMPORTANT!
 MOSI and MISO are REVERSED for USI!!!!